 Do you often wonder whether you should be splitting and transplanting your perennials in the fall or the spring?
 I’ve created a guide that includes some of the more common plants below, with the best times for dividing perennials, and how to do so.

 Timing is Key When Dividing Your Garden Perennials

 Timing and technique are so important when it comes time to divide perennials.

 Many perennials can be divided in either early spring or early fall, but some plants can be very sensitive to when they should be split.

 As an Amazon Associate, I earn from qualifying purchases.
 Affiliate links are used for your convenience.
 Read my full disclosure here.

 I’m a self-taught hobby gardener, not a Master Gardener.
 Everything I share with you on my blog is my personal opinion and things that worked for me along the way.

 - Keeps the plant healthy by giving the plant more space for the roots to grow, and absorb nutrients and water.

 - Manages the size of the plant and keeps it from overcrowding others in the garden.

-- Keeps the plant form dying out in the middle and leaving a bare hole by dividing every 3-4 years.
+- Keeps the plant from dying out in the middle and leaving a bare hole by dividing it every 3-4 years.

 - Creates more plants for future plantings in your garden and to share with others.